mvondassow/mvondassow.github.io/_pages/01_about.md

 ---
 <p style="text-align: center;">--<i>UNDER CONSTRUCTION</i>--</p>

 I am a scientist by nature and by training, with a background in biology.
 I currently work as a freelance coder and data analyst, and I recently became a volunteer firefighter on the island where I live.
-I am also interested in physics, astronomy, and pie.

 <img src="/assets/Headshot.jpg" style="width:25%">